mikiburgess/MP3-Honey-Bee/README.md

     4. delete inspection record
     5. view all inspection records for each of my hives
   4. Have a registered account to secure access to my records
+    1. create account
+    2. sign in to account

 #### Outside Scope
 Some elements considered in the current design will not be implemented due to being outside the scope described above.
 These include general information pages about honey bees and the beekeeping.